Quartz pebble conglomerate

 QPC [451 kb] QPC [440 kb]

-Figs. 1-2: In Figs. 1-3, the QPC (quartz pebble conglomerate) matrix has fine-grained granular pyrite, pale sericitic mica and white to very dark grey quartz (the latter quite possibly due to radiation damage, a result of elevated uranium content?).
+Figs. 1-2: In Figs. 1-3, the QPC (quartz pebble conglomerate) matrix has fine-grained granular pyrite, pale sericitic mica and white to very dark grey quartz (the latter tint quite possibly due to radiation damage, a result of elevated uranium content?).
 Pyrite also forms somewhat irregular veins up to circa 1 cm in thickness.
 Here are (1736, left) a large piece of QPC and (1737, right) a second sample with a prominent vein of cross-cutting granular pyrite.
 Both are samples of the Upper Elsburg A2 horizon, a sulphidic QPC, from the Randfontein Estates, Cooke No.3 shaft, level 106.
-The A2 QPC, very sulphidic, is the best-mineralized of the Elsburg reefs, with up to 40 ppm Au.
-In the large 1736 piece, greasy grey quartz occurs as cm-sized clasts in a dark green chloritic matrix shot though with abundant tarnished py.
+The A2 QPC, very sulphidic, is the best-mineralized of the Elsburg reefs, with up to 40 ppm Au (more than 1 ounce per ton gold).
+In the large 1736 piece, greasy grey quartz occurs as cm-sized clasts in a dark green chloritic matrix shot though with abundant tarnished pyrite.
 Bands and layers of fine-grained, recrystallized pyrite may rim the quartz pebbles.
 1737 was found in a stope accessed from level 106.
 The stope contained QPC ore cut by barren white quartz veins 1-7 cm thick.
 The sample is QPC with dark grey to white quartz pebbles, some elongated, in a matrix rich in fine-grained recrystallized pyrite.
-The pyrite is mostly of 1 mm gs, disseminated and in bands several mm thick.
+The pyrite grainsize is mostly around 1 mm, disseminated and in bands several mm thick.

 Hand specimens 1736 (in situ) and 1737 (loose) collected from the mine, 15 November 1995.
 A large piece equivalent to 1737 was presented to the collection of the late Ron Seavoy.